What Bankruptcy Will Not Do

 - was incurred within 70 days of filing the bankruptcy.

-Mike and Chad can explain to you how you can avoid this issue.
+Speak with a Debt Advisors attorney so they can explain how you can avoid this issue.

 Fraud: Debts incurred by a fraudulent act or by making false representations cannot be eliminated through bankruptcy.
 The creditor must file a request with the court to have the debt declared non-dischargeable.
 The bankruptcy judge will then rule on the creditor’s request.
 If you are not sure if you incurred debt by way of fraud, you ought to speak with Chad and Mike before you decide how to proceed.